fastify/fastify-request-context/README.md

 ## TypeScript

-In TypeScript you are expected augment the module to type your context:
+In TypeScript you are expected to augment the module to type your context:

 ```ts
 import {requestContext} from '@fastify/request-context'